Wall Street drifts ahead of inflation, earnings reports

 NEW YORK (AP) — Wall Street is drifting Tuesday, with stocks and bonds making only modest moves ahead of reports later in the week with the potential to move markets.

 That’s why markets are gearing up for Wednesday’s report on inflation.
 Economists expect it to show inflation slowed to 5.2% in March from 6% in February.
-That would mean continued progress since inflation peaked last summer, but it would also still be well above the Fed’s target of 2%.
+That would mean continued progress since inflation peaked last summer, but it would also still be well above the Fed’s target.

 A reading that’s higher than expected would likely bolster traders’ expectations that the Fed will raise rates by another quarter of a percentage point at its next meeting in May.
 Higher rates can undercut inflation, but they also raise the risk of a recession later on and hurt prices for stocks and other investments.